By Paula Parker

 of the greatest dangers for kids in Phuket is the traffic, always keep an eye on the kids when out and about.

-Another problem is that car seats are not required by law for babies and toddlers, however some car rental companies do provide them if requested.
+Another problem is that car seats are not required by law for babies and toddlers, however some car rental companies do provide them if they are requested.

 Throughout the Island you will notice lots of stray dogs wandering around, most of these dogs are not dangerous but when travelling with kids in Phuket, it is advisable to keep the kids well away from the dogs.